-We have neither engaged in any operations nor generated any revenues to date.
-Our only activities from inception to December 31, 2017 were organizational activities, those necessary to prepare for the Initial Public Offering, described below, and identifying a target company for a Business Combination.
-Following the Initial Public Offering, we do not expect to generate any operating revenues until after the completion of our Business Combination.
-We expect to generate non-operating income in the form of interest income on cash and marketable securities held after the Initial Public Offering.
-We expect that we will incur increased expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses in connection with completing a Business Combination.
+Our only activities from inception to December 31, 2019 were organizational activities and those necessary to prepare for the Initial Public Offering, identifying a target for our Business Combination and activities in connection with the Transactions.
+We do not expect to generate any operating revenues until after the completion of our Business Combination.
+We generate non-operating income in the form of interest income on marketable securities.
+We are incurring expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence and transaction expenses in connection with completing a Business Combination.

-For the period from September 11, 2017 (inception) through December 31, 2017, we had a net loss of \$31,193, which consists of operating costs of \$146,695, an unrealized loss on marketable securities held in our Trust Account of \$38,251 and a provision for income taxes of \$3,635, offset by interest income on marketable securities held in the Trust Account of \$157,388.
+For the year ended December 31, 2019, we had net income of \$365,954, which consists of interest income on marketable securities held in the Trust Account of \$4,249,828 offset by operating costs of \$3,328,674 and a provision for income taxes of \$555,200.